ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

 1. In **Flow Designer** click **New** and select **Subflow**.
 1. Under **Subflow properties**, fill in the following fields:
     - _Name:_ Break Glass Grant Role Banner
+    - _Description:_
+        ```
-    - _Description:_ Applies a new banner for the break glass role that was granted.
+        Creates three banners for the break glass role that was granted to the user.

+        Note: See system property break_glass.banner to enable or disable this feature..
+        ```
     - _Run As:_ [System User]
 1. Click **Submit**.
 1. Click **More Actions menu** (the ... on top right) and select **Flow Variables**.